John Boot: Founding Boots

-Personal life
+Personal life and death

-Boot married Mary Mills, and the couple had one child, Jesse, on 2 June 1850.
+Boot married Elizabeth Mills in 1838; she died in 1848.
+He married his second wife Mary Wills, in 1849, and the couple had one child, Jesse, on 2 June 1850.

-Death

-Boot's health did not improve and he died on 30 May 1860, leaving his wife and business behind.
+Boot died on 30 May 1860, leaving his wife and business behind.
 Mary Boot carried on with the business, renaming it as M & J Boot, Herbalists.
 Boot's son, Jesse, would help bring the business to a much larger custom base, by opening further shops in other poor areas of the city, and eventually evolving into the national Boots UK empire.